Featured-Paris-Climate-Agreement

 According to the Climate Action Tracker, “US climate plans are at the least ambitious end of what would be a fair contribution.
 If all countries would choose the least ambitious end of their respective range, global temperature increase would be well above 2°C.”

 Clearly, the US has room for much improvement, and many other countries can say the same, with Europe, China and Brazil having similarly “average” levels.
-Meanwhile, countries like Canada, Russia, Japan and Australia are presently classified as inadequate.
+Meanwhile, countries like Canada, Russia, Japan and Australia have their present classification as inadequate.
 Australia’s emissions, in particular, “are set to increase substantially to more than 27% above 2005 levels by 2030.”

 Plans for Improvement